David Obua: Managerial career

 In September 2018, Obua became the assistant coach of Maroons FC and signed a three-year contract, working alongside head coach George Nsimbe.
-In an interview with Kwesé Sports, George Nsimbe praised Obua, stating, “Am glad that am going to work with former Uganda cranes legend Obua and I believe we shall triumph together, We'll work together as a team to drive Maroons FC in the right direction”.
+In an interview with Kwesé Sports, George Nsimbe praised Obua, stating, "Am glad that am going to work with former Uganda cranes legend Obua and I believe we shall triumph together, We'll work together as a team to drive Maroons FC in the right direction".

+In September 2023 Obua resigned from his position at Maroons FC and joined URA FC as the Manager and head coach on 16 September 2023.

 Personal life

-Obua is the son of the late Denis Obua, who played for Uganda in the 1978 African Cup of Nations.
-He also has a younger brother, Eric Obua who is a Cranes youth international.
-His uncle John Akii-Bua became Uganda's first Olympic champion by winning the 400-metre hurdles in the world record time of 47.82 seconds at the 1972 Summer Olympics in Munich.
+Obua is the son of Denis Obua, who played for Uganda in the 1978 African Cup of Nations.
+His younger brother, Eric Obua who is a Cranes youth international.
+His uncle John Akii-Bua was Uganda's first Olympic champion, winning the 400-metre hurdles in the world record time of 47.82 seconds at the 1972 Summer Olympics in Munich.

-On 3 June 2015, former Heart of Midlothian star Obua was involved in a car accident.
+On 3 June 2015 Obua was involved in a car accident.

 During 2017 Africa Cup of Nations he was among the analysts in the Super Sport studios during matches.